 When it comes to the latter, if you believe that rising damp is a myth, then options other than installing a damp-proof course need to be explored.
 Damp could be caused by rain penetration through the wall itself — in which case internal insulation would be a mistake.
 It might be a leaky gutter, downpipe or overflow, which is easy to fix.
 It could be that the external ground levels have been built up above those of the interior wall levels.

-How to Choose the Right Type of Insulation
+How to Choose the Right Type of Internal Wall Insulation

 What is most suitable will vary with the application, and a bit of research will be needed to find the best solution for your home.

-- Mineral wools Mineral wools such as Rockwool or Knauf are widely used.
+- Mineral wools such as Rockwool or Knauf are widely used.
 These tend to be available as semi-rigid batts or quilts.

-- Natural materials Sheep’s wool, woodfibre insulation or cork (try Ty Mawr) are good options for people looking for good levels of breathability and those interested in the eco-credentials of a product.
+- Natural materials such as sheep’s wool, woodfibre insulation or cork (try Ty Mawr) are good options for people looking for good levels of breathability and those interested in the eco-credentials of a product.
 Natural materials do not ‘gas-off’ (release toxins) either.

 - It is cheaper than external wall insulation (up to 50% less)

 - It might be the only option if you can not insulate externally (if you are in a conservation area for example)

 - There are options where breathability is a concern